mui/mui-x/docs/data/charts/sparkline/sparkline.md

 {{"demo": "CustomYAxis.js"}}

-You can adjust the y-axis range of a sparkline using the `domainLimit` option in the `yAxis` configuration.
-The demo below shows different ways to set the y-axis range, including default behavior, a strict data-bound range, and a custom function that adjusts the range to rounded values.
+You can adjust the y-axis range of a sparkline relatively to its data by using the `domainLimit` option in the `yAxis` configuration.

+- `"nice"` Rounds the domain at human friendly values.
+It's the default behavior.
+- `"strict"` Sets the domain to the min/max value to display.
+- `([minValue, maxValue]) => [min, max]` Takes the range of value to be display by the axis and return the axis range.

+The demo below shows different ways to set the y-axis range.
+They always display the same data, going from -15 to 92, but with different `domainLimit` settings.

 {{"demo": "CustomDomainYAxis.js"}}